fvarelacid/strive-projects/Yelp_Berlin/README.md

-# Investment Analysis for Businesses in Berlin - using Yelp
+# Investment Analysis for Businesses in Berlin - using Yelp.com

 The conlusions: